Wanan-ni/Database_Project/README.md

 #Find
-generate mongodb query: Find candidates all information if their career_objective mentioned AI

-generate mongodb query: find the number of candidates whose career_objective mentioned AI, using method find and count
+generate mongodb query: Find candidates all information if their career_objective mentioned AI generate mongodb query: find the number of candidates whose career_objective mentioned AI, using method find and count

-generate mongodb query: find 5 candidate whose major is computer science(case insensetive), please return their candidate_id, insititution_name and their degree, you should sort by their insititution_name, using method find

 #Aggregate

+#$project, $sort, $count
 generate mongodb query: Count how many distinct candidates there are for each degree type, return it by sorting degree type

+#$sort, $limit, $group
-generate mongodb query: find candidates(can be many) whose experience number is bigger or equals than 2, and return their candidate_id, and experience count.
+generate mongodb query: find 5 candidates whose experience number is bigger or equals than 2,  return their candidate id, and experience count and sorting by their candidate id generate mongodb query: find 5 candidate whose major is computer science(case insensetive), please return their candidate_id, insititution_name and their degree, you should sort by their insititution_name, using method find

+#$lookup, $group, $project
 generate mongodb query: find how many distinct candidates meet following constraints: they used to be "Software Engineer" and their degree_name is "PhD"(hint: to get correct answer, we need to use three table)
 ```